Esildor/esildor.github.io/_projects/RunLegends.md

 Working at Talofa Games has taught me so much more about the game development process than I ever thought I could learn.
 It continues to play a pivotal role in how I grow as a developer and leader.

 At other companies, my engineering skills improved and changed as I became a stronger and more confident contributor.
-This growth mainly came from writing gameplay systems from design specs.
+This growth mainly came from writing gameplay systems from provided design specs.
 However, at Talofa, being the **Lead Client Engineer**, not only do my engineering skills continue to grow but so do my project management and leadership skills.
 Managing two other engineers and balancing their workload has proven to be a challenging, yet rewarding experience.
 I learned to love the humanity of it all.
-On a technical note, watching how other engineers use, modify, and extend my code is also one of the many valuable things.
+On a technical note, watching how other engineers use, modify, and extend my code is also one of the many rewarding steps in this process.

 ---